 Interfor tenures overlap with the traditional territories of over 60 different First Nations, and the Company has numerous agreements and initiatives in place to develop economic opportunities of mutual benefit.
-The Company is committed to working with Indigenous peoples and each relevant Indigenous group is notified prior to development activities as part of the Forest Stewardship Planning process.
-Interfor has developed a set of Guiding Principles in regard to our proactive approach in developing First Nation partnerships.
+The Company is committed to working with Indigenous peoples and each applicable Indigenous group is notified prior to development activities as part of the Forest Stewardship Planning process.
+In addition, Interfor has developed a set of Objectives and Guiding Principles regarding our proactive approach in developing First Nations partnerships.